bchurchill/badi-cal/README.md

 `npm run test`

+* Ensure that both examples still work -- especially the second example, which functions as an important test.

-* If making breaking changes, increment the version number in package.json, and make sure all the examples still work
+* If making breaking changes, increment the version number in package.json.

 * Re-Bundle the downloadable javascript file